 The report also shows that two thirds of all people affected have financial debts that equal a year’s worth of their income, with the average amount being around 67’000 CHF.
 One third of people owe more than one year’s worth of their income.
 Roughly 8% are in debt to the tune of three years’ worth of their income.

-The most common reason?
+The most common reason of household debt?

 The stereotype that most debtors live a luxurious lifestyle way above their means, and therefore have made their own bed and must lie in it, is more often the exception than the rule, according to statistics provided by Schuldenberatung Schweiz.
 Shopping and gambling addictions are rare reasons for debt, totalling only 7%.
-More often than not, the actual reasons are challenging life events (separation, unemployment, health issues, etc.), combined with difficulty keeping up with life admin (such as filing paperwork on time, keeping on top of bill payments, etc.) and the working poor with low income or unstable employment falling below the poverty line.
+More often than not, the actual reasons of debt are challenging life events (separation, unemployment, health issues, etc.), combined with difficulty keeping up with life admin (such as filing paperwork on time, keeping on top of bill payments, etc.) and the working poor with low income or unstable employment falling below the poverty line.
 For young people, moving out of a parent’s house often leads to debt.
 Statistics show a 70-fold increase in debt collections after a young person reaches legal adulthood.

-And the biggest debt trap?
+What is the biggest debt trap?

 Back taxes, health insurance, and healthcare costs are at the top of the list, closely followed by cash loans and credit cards.
 While the largest amounts of debt are related to taxes, health insurance is the number one reason for debt collection.
 Up until this year, young people had the additional burden of inheriting their parents’ health insurance debt when they turned 18 years old, but thankfully, this federal law has now been overturned.
 Overall, though, the message remains that many of us can end up in a situation where our monthly expenses are higher than our income.
 Once you find yourself in that debt spiral, it can be hard to get out.